-The Sandy Point Sea Turtle Education Program makes the community an integral part of the protection of sea turtles and their habitats.
+The Sea Turtle Education Program at Sandy Point National Wildlife Refuge makes the community an integral part of the protection of sea turtles and their habitats.
 In doing so, it fosters a conservation ethic, which extends to all aspects of the natural community.
 An educated and concerned public is our greatest ally when it comes to the preservation of sites such as Sandy Point.
-The education program shows students a world they may never have seen before.
+The education programs at Sandy Point shows students a world they may never have seen before.
 This is especially true of our resident young people since St. Croix has no zoos or natural history museums.
-For many of these children, this is their first opportunity to interact with a wild animal.
+For many of these children, this is their first opportunity to interact with a sea turtle in its natural environment.

 Turtle Watch Turtle Watch has been Sandy Point National Wildlife Refuge’s premier program since 1997!
 Over the years, countless students and young people of St. Croix have watched a nesting leatherback sea turtle or seen an emerging leatherback nest up close.
 Read more about Turtle Watch here!

 Sunset Watch – NEW for 2023.
 This year our leatherback nest count was lower than expected, so we created a new program that focuses on the natural beauty of Sandy Point at sunset.
 Read more about the program here!

 Sea Turtle Scientist!
 This program operated for the first time in Fall 2021, and we expect to bring it back for 2023.
 Learn about green and hawksbill sea turtles, observe how we identify crawls and determine nest success through excavation of hatched nests!
 Read more HERE!

 Thank you so much for your interest.
 We hope to see you soon at Sandy Point!